What is Intuitive Eating?

-6. Discover the Satisfaction Factor – This might be a shocker, but our food should be satisfying!
-When we eat foods that satisfy us, it not only enriches our lives but helps us feel content.
+6. Discover the Satisfaction Factor – Our food should be satisfying!
+When we eat foods that satisfy us, food turns into a more enjoyable experience that not only enriches our lives but helps us feel content.

 8. Respect Your Body- Give up on unrealistic expectations.
 Respect all the things that your body allows you to do and be.
 Stop saying hateful things about your body.
 You wouldn’t talk to your loved ones that way, so it’s time to stop talking to yourself that way too.

-9. Exercise-Feel the Difference – No more dragging yourself to the gym because you “have to”.
+9. Movement – Feel the Difference – No more dragging yourself to the gym because you “have to”.
 Instead, discover the movement that you actually enjoy!
-Focus on how your body feels during and after exercise and use non-weight based goals to keep you motivated.
+Focus on how your body feels during and after exercise and use non-weight-based goals to keep you motivated.

-10. Honor Your Health – Honor your health with gentle nutrition.
-Without the structure of rigid food rules, choose foods that make you feel good and keep your body healthy in the long run.
+10. Honor Your Health – Gentle Nutrition – Honor your health with gentle nutrition.
+Without the structure of rigid food rules, you have the choice to choose foods that make you feel good and keep your body healthy in the long run.
 All foods can fit into a diet where you honor your health.

 You can learn more about intuitive eating on Evelyn’s blog here.

-If you are ready to stop dieting and start your journey towards becoming an intuitive eater, we are here to help you.
+If you are ready to stop dieting and start your journey toward becoming an intuitive eater, we are here to help you.
 Book a free discovery call with us here.